cuiter/cashplot/README.md

 ## Development

-CashPlot is a static website with a bundled JavaScript frontend.
+CashPlot is a static website with a bundled TypeScript frontend.
 After making a change, re-create the bundle with:
 `npm run build`

 To re-create the bundle automatically every time a source file is changed:
-`npm run watch build`
+`npm run build -- --watch`

 To run the unit tests:
 `npm run test`
+To automatically re-run the tests when a source file is changed:
+`npm run test -- --watch`

 To lint and auto-format the source code:
 `npm run lint`